sroehrl/versyx/README.md

 return extract($controllers);
 ```

-Controllers must extend from the the abstract `Controller` class, which retrieves the required services and provides the following methods:
+Controllers must extend from the the abstract `Controller` class, which retrieves required sub-dependencies and provides the following methods:

 ```
 - viewData(array $data)                  - Adds data to pass to the view.